Latroids and code invariants: Introduction

 \section{Introduction}

 An effective way to study linear codes is to establish connections between them and various algebraic or combinatorial objects that partially capture their structure and their basic properties.
-Understanding which invariants can be determined from these objects is nowadays a question of great interest for the community.
+Understanding which invariants can be determined from these objects is nowadays a question of great interest within the coding theory community.

 In this respect, the most studied case is certainly that of linear block codes.
-Indeed, since they are simply finite dimensional vector spaces over finite fields, it is common knowledge that we can associate a matroid to them \cite[Chapter 1]{oxleybook}.
+Indeed, since they are finite dimensional vector spaces over finite fields, it is common knowledge that we can associate a matroid to them \cite[Chapter 1]{oxleybook}.
 In~\cite{greene1976weight} Green showed how the weight enumerator of a linear block code is determined by the Tutte polynomial of the associated matroid.
-More recently, in~\cite{jurrius2009extended} Jurrius and Pellikaan proved that the Tutte polynomial of the matroid is equivalent to the generalized weight enumerator and to the extended weight enumerator.
-A similar result was independently proved by Britz in~\cite{britz2010code}.
+More recently, in~\cite{jurrius2009extended} Jurrius and Pellikaan proved that the Tutte polynomial of the matroid carries the same information as the generalized weight enumerator or the extended weight enumerator, i.e., either one of them determines the others.
+Britz independently proved a similar result in~\cite{britz2010code}.
 Starting from the circuits of the matroid, we can also associate a monomial ideal.
-In~\cite{johnsen2013hamming}, Johnsen and Verdure proved that the generalized Hamming weight of a linear block code are determined by the $\mathbb{N}$-graded Betti numbers of the associated ideal.
-This relation was further studied, among others, in~\cite{garcia2022free,ghorpade2020pure,johnsen2016generalization,johnsen2014stanley,johnsen2021mobius}.
+In~\cite{johnsen2013hamming}, Johnsen and Verdure proved that the generalized Hamming weights of a linear block code are determined by the $\mathbb{N}$-graded Betti numbers of the associated ideal.
+This relation was further studied in~\cite{garcia2022free,ghorpade2020pure,gorla2022generalized,johnsen2016generalization,johnsen2014stanley,johnsen2021mobius}, among others.

-In~\cite{jurrius2009qmatroid} Jurrius and Pellikaan showed how to associate to a vector rank-metric code a $q$-matroid.
-This association was further investigated in~\cite{gorla2020rank}, where the authors considered $q$-polymatroid and rank-metric codes.
-In particular, they proved that the generalized rank-weights are determined by the associated $q$-polymatroid.
-In~\cite{johnsen2023weight} Johnsen, Pratihar, and Verdure were able to express the generalized rank-weights of a vector rank-metric code in terms of the Betti numbers of a monomial ideal constructed from the associated $q$-matroid.
-Recently, in~\cite{panja2023some} Panja, Pratihar, and Randrianarisoa addressed the case of sum-rank metric codes introducing the concept of sum-matroid.
+In~\cite{jurrius2009qmatroid}, Jurrius and Pellikaan showed how to associate a $q$-matroid to a vector rank-metric code.
+This topic was further investigated in~\cite{gorla2020rank}, where the authors introduced the $q$-analog of a polymatroid and showed how to associate a $q$-polymatroid to a rank-metric code.
+Among other results, they proved that the generalized rank-weights are determined by the associated $q$-polymatroid.
+In~\cite{johnsen2023weight}, Johnsen, Pratihar, and Verdure were able to express the generalized rank-weights of a vector rank-metric code in terms of the Betti numbers of a monomial ideal constructed from the associated $q$-matroid.
+Recently, in~\cite{panja2023some}, Panja, Pratihar, and Randrianarisoa introduced sum-matroids and associated one to each sum-rank metric code.